DevL0rd/SkyNX/README.md

 1. Restart windows and launch it again.
 2. Remove the audio driver in settings, and reinstall it.

-If your stream has high latency or is lagging.
-Try the following fixes and leave a issue here letting me know what fixed it.
-1. Stop and start the streamer.
-2. Make sure your desktop resolution is 1280 X 720
-3. Make sure your game doesn't reset that resolution.
-4. Restart your router and make sure it isn't being bogged down by anything.

 ## Known issues
   * So far Switch crashes when put to sleep with app running, please close app beforehand.
 It will be fixed after optimizations.